 You should always consider alternative ways of controlling pests and weeds in or near water.
 If you decide to use a pesticide in or near water, you will need approval from the environmental regulator before use.
+In Scotland, the treatment of invasive non-native species (INNS) within 1m of a surface water is now permitted, providing you follow the rules within the General Binding Rule (GBR) 23g, see Reference 1.
 Safe and correct application of pesticide is required to protect the environment and water supplies.
 Only pesticides approved for use in or near water may be used, and only by competent persons holding a Health and Safety Executive (HSE) recognised specified certificate for pesticide use (or under the direct supervision of a certificate holder).
 The sprayer/operator must comply with the herbicide product label and meet all of its conditions.